 Risk factors included the following: age 60 or older, overweight, smoker status, chronic kidney disease (CKD), diabetes mellitus type 1 or 2, immunosuppressive disease, chronic lung disease, cancer (except skin cancer) in an active stage.

 Subjects were given placebo or Paxlovid — orally every 12 hours for 5 days.

-According to a planned interim analysis of data from patients (1,219 of the 3,000 to be included in the study) treated within the first 3 days of COVID-19 symptoms, 0.8% of patients (n=3/389; no deaths) were hospitalized in the Paxlovid group — versus 7.0% of patients (n=27/385; 7 deaths) in the placebo group.
+According to a planned interim analysis of data from patients (1219 of the 3000 to be included in the study) treated within the first 3 days of COVID-19 symptoms, 0.8% of patients (n=3/389; no deaths) were hospitalized in the Paxlovid group — versus 7.0% of patients (n=27/385; 7 deaths) in the placebo group.

-Thus, administration of Paxlovid reduced the risk of hospitalization or death by 89% relative to placebo: risk ratio (RR) 0.11 (95% CI: 0.03–0.36; p<0.0001).
+Thus, administration of Paxlovid in the early stages of COVID-19 infection reduced the risk of hospitalization or death by 89% compared with placebo: risk ratio (RR) 0.11 (95% CI: 0.03–0.36; p<0.0001).
 The risk of death decreased by a relative 93%: RR 0.07 (95% CI: 0.00–1.16).

 In patients who started treatment within the first 5 days of COVID-19 symptoms, 1.0% (n=6/607, no deaths) and 6.7% (n=41/612; 10 deaths) of the Paxlovid and placebo groups, respectively, experienced hospitalization.

 In other words, later use of Paxloid reduced the risk of hospitalization or death by a relative 85%: RR 0.15 (95% CI: 0.06–0.34; p<0.0001).
 Reduced risk of death came out to 95%: RR 0.05 (95% CI: 0.00–0.81).